WPP-Public/akqa-nz-silverstripe-wkhtml/README.md

 ### Available Inputs

-- Request
+- Request (generates content from a request)
-- String
+- String (content is specified by a string)
-- Template
+- Template (generates content from a SilverStripe template)
-- Url
+- Url (generates content from a GET request to a Url)
-- Viewer
+- Viewer (generates contetn from an SSViewer instance)

 ### Available Outputs

-- Browser
+- Browser (outputs to the browser)
-- File
+- File (outputs to a file)
-- RandomFile
+- RandomFile (outputs to a random filename)
-- String
+- String (outputs to a string)

 ### Available Generators